AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 Reward amounts are expressed in units of the mock token you configured.

+**Calculating total points**: When retrieving rewards from the API, each user's total points are calculated by adding the `amount` and `pending` fields together.
+The API response includes both fields separately:
+- `amount`: Points that have been fully processed
+- `pending`: Points that are still being calculated or processed

+To get a user's total points, use: `totalPoints = amount + pending`

 Below are some useful API routes for accessing your campaign results:

 - Retrieve all campaigns created by your address at `https://api.merkl.xyz/v4/campaigns?creatorAddress=<YOUR_ADDRESS>&test=true`\